Call Us 24/7 For A Free Legal Consultation

 If you are involved in a truck accident, there are a few things that are very important to do so that we can ensure you have the proper evidence to back up your claims in court.
 Any legal proceedings after the initial accident should be handled by an experienced Colorado Springs trucking accident attorney.

 Talk To The Police – Answer openly and honestly to the police officer’s questions, but try not to implicate any fault of your own during the interview.
 Small errors such as saying “I’m sorry” or “I didn’t mean to” could end up costing you big time when you go to court.
-The police report will be available to you after the accident from the police station that handled the accident.
+The police report will be available to you from the police station that handled the accident.

 Using The Trucks Black Box To Settle Cases

 The sensors on each truck include Electronic Control Modules(ECM), Event Data Recorders(EDR), and Electronic Logging Devices(ELD).
-These sensors are required by the NHTSA on all commercial trucks and because of that, accident and injury claims involving trucks come with a lot more data to examine than typical car accidents.
+These sensors are required by the NHTSA on all commercial trucks and because of that, injury claims involving trucks come with a lot more data to examine than typical car accidents.

 Contact Us For Help With Your Case